-High school students must meet ALL of the following requirements in order to receive an exemption from semester exams.
+During second semester, high school students must meet ALL of the following requirements in order to receive an exemption from semester exams.
 Semester exams are on a class by class basis.
 Criteria must be met in each specific course to be exempt from exam.
 Students must:

-- -receive an 80% or higher semester grade average
+- -receive an 80 % or higher semester grade average

 - -accumulate 2 or less excused absences

 - -have NO unexcused absences

 - -have NO missing work